A note on the growth factor in Gaussian elimination for Higham matrices: Numerical experiments

 \section{Numerical experiments}

-In this section, a numerical example will be described.
-The goal of the experiment is to examine the effectiveness of our result.
+In this section, a numerical example is reported to examine the effectiveness of our proposed result.
+All the numerical experiments were conducted using MATLAB R2023a on 11th Gen Intel(R) Core(TM) i7-11700K @ 3.60GHz and 48.0 GB of RAM.

-We consider the complex symmetric system of linear equation (\ref{eq:1.1}) arises in the centered difference discretizations of the $R_{22}$-Pad\'{e} approximations in the time integration of parabolic partial differential equations, further details refer to \cite{ZZB}.
+We consider the complex symmetric linear system (\ref{eq:1.1}), which arises in the centered difference discretization of the $R_{22}$-Pad\'{e} approximations in the time integration of parabolic PDEs, further details refer to \cite{ZZB}.
+For convenience, the complex coefficient symmetric matrix (see, \cite{OAK}) may be written as